Lucide/REXPaint-manual/manual.md

 ## Layers

 Use of layers is completely optional, and a majority of users will probably do just fine with the single layer automatically created for an image.
 Layer functionality exists mostly for the workflow/editing benefits of keeping different components of an image on separate layers, or perhaps having alternate versions of a certain part of the image.
-Other advantages are limited since layers cannot currently be blended (REXPaint could support color blending and filtering modes, though this feature hasn't been added yet since there probably isn't a huge demand for it).
+Other advantages are limited since layers cannot currently be blended.

 ### Control